sunshinescience/sunshinescience.github.io/_posts/2019-11-11-sql-big-query.md

 <img src="/assets/img/sql_big_query_chic_crime_5rows.png" width="700" height="500">

+### General code template using Kaggle's public dataset BigQuery integration
+Each time when using a BigQuery dataset via Kaggle, the following code will be used - and it will be the same every time.
+Generally, what will be changed is the specific dataset that you're pointing towards, the name(s) of the tables, and the name(s) of the columns and things that you're interested in.

+    from google.cloud import bigquery

+    # Create a "Client" object
+    client = bigquery.Client()

+    # Construct a reference to the "chicago_crime" dataset
+    dataset_ref = client.dataset("chicago_crime", project="bigquery-public-data")

+    # API request - get the dataset
+    dataset = client.get_dataset(dataset_ref)

+    # Construct a reference to the "crime" table
+    table_ref = dataset_ref.table("crime")

+    # API request - fetch the table
+    table = client.get_table(table_ref)

+    # Preview the first five lines of the "crime" table
+    client.list_rows(table, max_results=5).to_dataframe()

+Be sure to add the dataset to the kernel you're working with.

 ### SQL Statements

 The code of SQL that you send to a database to get some information back is called a query.
 And queries are made up of a variety of clauses.
 And the clauses are based on keywords, such as SELECT, FROM, WHERE, etc. The SQL that we write here will be in text strings, and then we'll use a Python wrapper to send it to BigQuery and get it back.